hmvege/GLAC/examples/README.md

 ## Example: Chroma
+Examples on how to load a Chroma configuration.
+The data produced with the `topct` flow observable should match those files in `chroma_output` that starts with `_Qt`.
+The files starting with `_Wt` should match that of `weinberg` flow observable.
+Both should match down to the \~15 decimal, thus serving as good validation test.

+#### Chroma load example
 Some LQCD programs saves the configurations with reversed byte order.
 An example of such a program is Chroma.
 To load and run configurations from Chroma, one can do the following,
 ```
 python createJobs.py setup local 8 -rn chromaTest -N 16 -NT 32 -b 6.0 -lcfg input/chroma_config -fobs topct -obs topct -chroma -NFlows 10 -fEps 0.1